cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 consist of:

 * The AEAD algorithm in use
-* The key to be used with the AEAD algorithm
+* A secret `key`
-* A base nonce value
+* An initialization vector `iv`
 * A sequence number (initially 0)

 The Secret Export parameters consist of:

-* The ciphersuite in use
+* The HPKE ciphersuite in use
-* The exporter secret used for the Secret Export interface; see {{hpke-export}}
+* An `exporter_secret` used for the Secret Export interface; see {{hpke-export}}

 All of these parameters except the AEAD sequence number are constant.
-The sequence number is used to provide nonce uniqueness: The nonce used for each encryption or decryption operation is the result of XORing the base nonce with the current sequence number, encoded as a big-endian integer of the same length as the nonce.
-Implementations MAY use a sequence number that is shorter than the nonce (padding on the left with zero), but MUST raise an error if the sequence number overflows.
+The sequence number is used to provide nonce uniqueness: The nonce used for each encryption or decryption operation is the result of XORing `iv` with the current sequence number, encoded as a big-endian integer of the same length as `iv`.
+Implementations MAY use a sequence number that is shorter than the nonce length (padding on the left with zero), but MUST raise an error if the sequence number overflows.

 Encryption is unidirectional from sender to recipient.
 Each encryption or decryption operation increments the sequence number for the context